elena-ding/f1-project/frontend/README.md

 **Live Site:** [https://elena-ding.github.io/f1-project/](https://elena-ding.github.io/f1-project/)
 **Status:** Completed (minor fixes and enhancements pending)

 An interactive web application built with React.js that brings Formula 1 statistics to life.
-Designed to provide fans—both new and seasoned—with dynamic visualizations of driver and team profiles, race data, and season statistics.
-The app leverages modern web technologies to deliver an engaging and accessible experience.
+Designed with the goal of helping new users more easily understand and visualize the sport, the app provides dynamic visualizations of driver and team profiles, race data, and season statistics.
+It leverages modern web technologies to deliver an engaging and accessible experience.

 ---